Complaint/Grievance Procedures for Students

-Students who are experiencing academic problems, either with a grade or other conditions of the course, should first discuss the matter with the professor.
+Students who are experiencing academic problems either with a grade or other conditions of the course should first discuss the matter with the professor.
 It is the professor’s responsibility to explain fully all grades and requirements of the course.
 If the problem is not resolved, the student or professor should consult the department head.
-Should further action be required, the matter should be brought to the dean of the school.
+Should further action be required, the matter should be taken to the dean of the school.

 Office of the Dean of Students

 2nd Floor, Park Center